-Without HIV treatment, HIV infects more and more cells.
-In most HIV+ people, this causes the CD4 count to go down about 50 to 100 cells per year.
+Without HIV treatment, HIV infects and destroys more and more CD4 cells.
 As the CD4 count goes down, an HIV+ person becomes more likely to develop OIs and cancers.

 - CD4 count > 500: People with CD4 counts above 500 cells usually have a fairly normal immune system and are at low risk for OIs